ksarith/Astroid-miner/vision-philosophy/self-evolving-ai.md

    - Small, fixed, non-evolving neural net (~10⁶ parameters) runs before any adapted action.
    - Asks three questions:
      1. Does this risk harm to humans/habitats? (direct/indirect)
-     2. Does it prioritize mining/construction/terraforming support?
+     2. Does it improperly prioritize mining/construction/terraforming at the expense of higher ethical levels?
      3. Does it violate any hard-coded law?
    - If any answer is "yes" → action rejected, logged, flagged for audit.
    - This layer is compiled into firmware — cannot be modified by evolution or updates.